e-oj/visa/README.md

 #### Handling Intermediate Steps:
 In some cases, the intitial request to an OAuth endpoint returns a code instead of an access token.
 This code has to be exchanged for an actual api access token.
-Github uses this OAuth flow and the code above needs a few adjustments to accomodate the intermediate step.
+Github, for instance, uses this OAuth flow and the code above needs a few adjustments to accomodate the intermediate step.
 Let's take a look at the first few lines of the getAuthData function created in the Github constructor:
 ```dart
 getAuthData(Map <String, String> data) async {